-To qualify to become an infused (spellcaster or warrior), a character must fulfill all
+To qualify to become an infused (spellcaster or warrior), a character must fulfill all the following criteria.

-Base Attack Bonus: +4.

-Base Will Save: +2.
+- Base Attack Bonus: +4. - Base Will Save: +2.

 Alignment: A creature of any alignment may become infused, but an infused cannot advance in the class when possessing an evil alignment.